-Many travelers choose to visit Arecibo Lighthouse Historical Park.
-It is found in eastern Arecibo.
+One popular destination is Arecibo Lighthouse Historical Park.
+It is located within eastern Arecibo.
 The park features numerous exhibits and activities, including an aquarium with sharks and seahorses, mock pirate caves, boat rentals, a buffet, and a number of other fun things.

-Be sure to look at the following table to read more about historical sites in and around Arecibo.
+Be sure to look at the table below to learn more about historical sites in and around Arecibo.

 |Arecibo Lighthouse Historical Park||(787) 880-7540||2.7 mi.
 East-Northeast of Central Arecibo|